Online Maximum Independent Set of Hyperrectangles

 Differentiating the denominator, we have $2^d - (2^{d+1} - 2) p$, which has a zero at $p = \frac{2^{d-1}}{2^d - 1}$, giving us a ratio of $\frac{(2^d - 1)^2}{4^{d-1}}$.
 Thus, the competitive ratio is at least $\frac{(2^d - 1)^2}{4^{d-1}}$ for $n = 2^d$ and $p = \frac{2^{d-1}}{2^d - 1}$.
 This ratio is approximately 4 for large $d$.

 For $n$ hypercubes, there are $2^{T_{n-1}}$ possible intersection graphs (accounts for the ordering as well), where $T_n$ is the $n$th triangular number, so it is likely infeasible to find the optimal strategy by hand.
-We implemented a brute force approach~\citep{Advani2023} that tries all possible intersection graphs to find the optimal strategy for an oblivious adversary for each $p \in \set{0.00, 0.01, \dots, 1.00}$.
+We implemented a brute force approach~\citep{Advani2024} that tries all possible intersection graphs to find the optimal strategy for an oblivious adversary for each $p \in \set{0.00, 0.01, \dots, 1.00}$.
 Competitive ratios for various values of $n$ and $d \geq 2$ are shown in Table~\ref{tab:upper_bounds}.
 For $d=1$ they are only upper bounds.
 They were calculated by running the code and then manually determining valid arrangements of unit squares in the plane with the corresponding intersection graphs.
-Arrangements for $n = 3 \dots 5$ are shown in Appendix~\ref{sec:additional_figs}.
+Arrangements for $n = 3 \dots 5$ are shown in Appendix~\ref{sec:additional_arrs}.
 In addition, with $p=0.5$, for $n=6$ and $n=7$, we have upper bounds of 3.200000 and 3.636364, respectively, on the competitive ratio.

 If we want to marginally improve these results, we can analytically find the optimal $p$ for each intersection graph and then confirm by brute force that the same graph is optimal for that new $p$.
 For example, for $n=5$, we need to find the $p$ that maximizes the following expression, where $X$ is the number of hypercubes selected.